Starship to get 3 more vacuum engines for a total of 42, SpaceX upgrades OLM at Starbase, Raptor V3 attains new milestone

 SpaceX CEO Elon Musk posted a new picture of the aft section of Starship 25 on Sunday.
-This photo was taken from under the Starship which shows 3 sea-level and 3 vacuum engines (for thrust in space).
+This photo was taken from under the Starship, and it shows three sea-level and three vacuum engines (for thrust in space).

 The interesting thing was Elon Musk’s caption on this photo, “3 more engines for the meaning of life,” he tweeted.